Functions of an Antenna

 - It transfers the transmitter energy to signals in space with the required distribution and efficiency.
 This process is applied in an identical way upon reception.

 - It ensures that the signal has the required pattern in space.
 Generally, this has to be sufficiently narrow in azimuth to provide the required azimuth resolution and accuracy.

 - It has to provide the required frequency of target position updates.
 In the case of a mechanically scanned antenna, this associate to the revolution rate.
 A high revolution rate can be a significant mechanical problem given that radar antenna in certain frequency bands can have a reflector with immense dimensions and can weigh several tons.

 - It must measure the pointing direction with a high degree of accuracy.

 The antenna structure must maintain the operating characteristics under all environmental conditions.
 Radomes are generally used where relatively severe environmental conditions are experienced.

-The basic performance of a radar can be shown to be proportional to the product of the antenna area or aperture and the mean transmitted power.
-Investment in the antenna therefore brings direct results in terms of system performance.
+The basic performance of radar can be shown to be proportional to the product of the antenna area or aperture and the mean transmitted power.
+Investment in the antenna, therefore, brings direct results in the system’s performance.

-Taking into account these functions and the required efficiency of a radar antenna, two arrangements are generally applied:
+Taking into account these functions and the required efficiency of the radar antenna, two arrangements are generally applied: